Learn how to find and use long-tail keywords to grow your website traffic from the search engines with these detailed tactics using several SEO tools.

 In the word count box, enter the number 4 in the number box, press apply.

-Since Ahrefs has such a huge keyword database, this tactic can uncover hundreds of thousands of topical long-tail keywords.
+Since Ahrefs has such a colossal keyword database, this tactic can uncover hundreds of thousands of topical long-tail keywords.

 5. Use keyword modifiers